medhachaitanya/PrivacyPolicy/securefolder.md

 **Privacy Policy**

-This privacy policy applies to the Secure Folder, Files and Encrypt app (hereby referred to as "Application") for Windows laptop/desktop devices that was created by MedhaChaitanya (hereby referred to as "Service Provider") as a Freemium (Free + Purchasable Addons) service.
+This privacy policy applies to the Secure Folder, Files and Encrypt app and Easy Folder Lock (hereby referred to as "Application(s)") for Windows laptop/desktop devices that was created by MedhaChaitanya (hereby referred to as "Service Provider") as a Freemium (Free + Purchasable Addons) service.
 This service is intended for use "AS IS".

 **Information Collection and Use**